 - Assemble team quickly and determine initial strategy.
-Response is an art, not a science. - No duty to discuss or negotiate, but usually advisable to meet with the activist and discuss the activist's criticisms and proposals (company participants in any such meeting should prepare carefully with the company's activist response team); no outright rejection absent study, try to learn as much as possible by listening and keep in mind that it may be desirable to at some point negotiate with the activist and that developing a framework for private communication may avoid escalation. - Generally no immediate duty to disclose; determine when disclosure may be required, or desirable. - Response to any particular approach must be specially structured; team should confer to decide proper response.
-Consider whether the activist's claims or demands have merit and/or are consistent with the company's own pending or proposed initiatives. - Keep board advised (in some cases it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors). - No duty to respond, but failure to respond may have negative consequences, and in most cases response is desirable. - Be prepared for public disclosure by activist and have public response contingencies ready in the event of any disclosure. - Be prepared for the activist to contact directors, shareholders, sell-side analysts, business partners, employees and key corporate constituencies.
-Make sure directors understand that any contacts should be referred to CEO or other designated officer. - Assess whether there are sensible business actions that can be taken or accelerated to preempt or undercut the activist attack and the extent to which the activist may attempt to publicly claim credit for such actions.
+Response is an art, not a science. - No duty to respond, but failure to respond may have negative consequences, and in most cases response is desirable. - No duty to discuss or negotiate, but usually advisable to meet with the activist and discuss the activist's criticisms and proposals (company participants in any such meeting should prepare carefully with the company's activist response team); no outright rejection absent study, try to learn as much as possible by listening and keep in mind that it may be desirable to at some point negotiate with the activist and that developing a framework for private communication may avoid escalation. - Generally no immediate duty to disclose; determine when disclosure may be required, or desirable. - Response to any particular approach must be specially structured; team should confer to decide proper response.
+Consider whether the activist's claims or demands have merit and/or are consistent with the company's own pending or proposed initiatives. - Keep board advised; in some cases it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors. - Be prepared for public disclosure by activist and have public response contingencies ready in the event of any disclosure. - Be prepared for the activist to try to contact directors, shareholders, sell-side analysts, business partners, employees and key corporate constituencies.
+Make sure directors understand that any contacts should be referred to CEO or other designated officer.

-• Consider whether early negotiations with the activist and settlement should be pursued.
+- Assess whether there are sensible business actions that can be taken or accelerated to preempt or undercut the activist attack and the extent to which the activist may attempt to publicly claim credit for such actions. - Consider whether negotiations with the activist and settlement should be pursued and at what point in time.